 While the use of electronic signatures is now firmly part of the modern way for individuals to do business, there is a cautionary tale worth sharing.
 For those seeking to rely on an electronic signature to enforce a document, it is prudent to make enquiries to ensure that the person whose electronic signature is contained on the document did put the electronic signature on the document him or herself or authorised the electronic signature to be included on the document.

 In circumstances where the signatory does not need to “put pen to paper” in the traditional sense, there have been disputes arising where the person whose electronic signature has been placed on a document has denied that they either placed the signature on the document themselves or authorised their signature to be placed on the document.
 These disputes can be disruptive and costly and most importantly, raise questions as to the enforceability of the document purportedly signed.
 A simple phone call to the person purporting to sign the document can ensure that they did intend to sign the document.

 The issues which are starting to arise also highlight the importance of keeping your electronic signature safe.

-This article was written by Principal, Mark Fitzgerald and Solicitor, Molly Cooke.
+This article was written by Principal, Mark Fitzgerald.
 If you have any questions about the use of electronic signatures, please contact Mark.